TLouf/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │   ├── processed      <- The final, canonical data sets for modelling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── scripts            <- Scripts to send to a cluster e.g.
+    │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.